Skip to Content

 The Titans of Lubrication – Valvoline, Liqui Moly, and Castrol Compared

 When it comes to keeping our engines purring, the oil we choose is the lifeblood of our vehicles.
 But with so many brands claiming to be the absolute best, how do you cut through the marketing jargon?
-Today, we are putting three of the world’s most respected automotive fluid manufacturers head-to-head: Valvoline, Liqui Moly, and Castrol.
+Choosing a brand isn't just about the logo on the bottle; it’s about avoiding the great lubricant illusion—the belief that all oils with the same viscosity perform identically.
+Today, we are putting three of the world’s most respected manufacturers head-to-head: Valvoline, Liqui Moly, and Castrol.

 In this first installment of our three-part series, we will explore the rich history of these brands, their core philosophies, and how their flagship engine oils stack up against each other.